 Grown lovelier for passing through a storm.

 As a Jamaican, the poet would have experienced several hurricanes and witnessed how the thinnest and tallest of coconut trees often survived these storms.
-Therefore, we can conclude that McKay saw in dancer someone deracinated and alienated from surroundings in which they are unable to feel happy or content.
+Therefore, we can conclude that McKay saw in the dancer someone deracinated and alienated from surroundings in which they are unable to feel happy or content.

 3. Devise your thesis statement or main idea